BethGriggs/nodejs-in-the-cloud/README.md

 These are the files for the project, including those provided by the stack.
 For example, the `package.json` has the core application definition for your application, and the Dockerfile is the one used to build and package the application.
 The user-app directory contains the Node.js project for your application.

 You have seen how Appsody stacks and templates make it easy to get started with a new project, using a curated and consistent development and production environment.
-You have also seen how Appsody makes it really easy to build production-ready containers and deploy them to a Kubernetes environment.
+You have also seen how Appsody makes it easy to build production-ready containers and deploy them to a Kubernetes environment.

 :tada: